CRIMINAL DEFENCE FEES ONTARIO • CRIMINAL LAWYER FEES ONTARIO

 We Stress Transparency & Value in Defence Lawyer Fees

-We offer all-inclusive flat block fee quotes, where there are no surprises or hourly rate charges for all criminal and regulatory trial and appeal defence work.
+The firm offers all-inclusive flat block legal fee quotes, where there are no surprises or hourly rate charges for any criminal or quasi-criminal (regulatory) law trial or appeal defence work.
 What you're quoted up front is what you pay.
 There’s never any extra charge for travel time or expenses, with usually the only chargeable disbursements being transcripts or expert witness fees.

-Our Fees Are All Inclusive
+Our Defence Fees Are All Inclusive

 When you contact our office, once we have the details of your case you'll be quoted a flat fee, we'll put in writing what that covers, and we'll answer all your questions about the terms of the retainer and fees so that there are no later surprises.